rkluger68/cpycourse/docs/training/main-course/context-managers.md

 # Context is Key: Context Managers

-Certain Python objects that follow the so-called "context manager protocol" can be used with Python's `with` statement:
+Python objects that follow the so-called "context manager protocol" can be used with Python's `with` statement.
+The `with` statement starts a code block that is processed "within a context", e.g. a resource that has been acquired:

 ``` python
 >>> with open("myfile.txt", "w") as myfile: